 - 1. Turn on the AC input at the building service panel; ensure that the systems input breaker (CB1) is off. - 2.
-Locate the DC Pre-charge Switch (S2) see figure 7.0; press it for five seconds; then, turn the battery breaker on inside the electronics cabinet. - 3.
+Locate the DC Pre-charge Switch (S2), see figure 7.0; press it for five seconds; then, install the battery fuse (F1) inside the electronics cabinet. - 3.
 Turn on the System AC input circuit breaker (CB1).
 (See figure 5.0) - 4.
-Turn on the Installation Switch (S1).
-Leave the loads (protected equipment) off.
-Unit will run on batteries, then transfer to normal mode.
+Turn the installation switch to the On position.
+The Front Panel display should now be illuminated and a slight hum should be heard from the inverter transformer.
+The unit is now charging and the output should be energized.